🚨 Scam Guide · 2026

 Yes — Hobart and broader Tasmania have low rates of violent crime against tourists.
 The realistic risks are financial: taxi overcharge, rental-car phantom damage, Salamanca Market 'Tasmanian-made' price inflation, short-stay rental fraud, and AI-generated fake tour booking sites.

 SkyBus Hobart Express ($22 direct to CBD) is the tourist-proof option.
 Uber from the rideshare bay quotes $40–$55.
 DiDi has limited Tasmania coverage.
-Avoid taxi unless you insist on meter and card payment — r/hobart 1r3pm2x documents short-run overcharging.
+Avoid taxi unless you insist on meter and card payment — short-run overcharging is well-documented.

-Bargain Car Rentals has a strong pattern of phantom damage complaints on r/TasmaniaTravel — enough that the user 1r3vv1i specifically warns against it.
+Bargain Car Rentals has a strong pattern of phantom damage complaints across traveler forums — enough that recent reports specifically call it out by name.
 Not every experience is fraudulent, but the risk profile is higher than major chains.
 Rent from Avis, Hertz, Europcar, Budget or Thrifty instead, and film the car thoroughly at pickup and drop-off regardless of operator.

-Mostly yes, but 'Tasmanian-made' labelling is inconsistently enforced.
-Premium items labelled as Tasmanian timber or craft at suspiciously low prices are often imported.
+Mostly yes, but 'Tasmanian-made' labeling is inconsistently enforced.
+Premium items labeled as Tasmanian timber or craft at suspiciously low prices are often imported.
 Ask for Tasmanian Brand certification on items over $50, and cross-check at Handmark Gallery or the Tasmanian Design Centre for reference-quality artisan stockists.

 Usually no — most rental contracts void insurance on unsealed roads, and the Tarkine, west coast and parts of Cradle Mountain have extensive unsealed road networks.
 Check the contract's unsealed-road clause in writing before leaving the depot.
 If you need unsealed-road access, pay the supplementary insurance or rent a 4WD-specific vehicle with that inclusion.

 MONA: mona.net.au.
 Port Arthur Historic Site: portarthur.org.au.
 Bruny Island Cruises (Pennicott Wilderness Journeys): pennicottjourneys.com.au.
 All three have robust direct-to-consumer ticketing.
-Avoid third-party 'combo pass' sites — none are authorised resellers.
+Avoid third-party 'combo pass' sites — none are authorized resellers.